melvinmajor/tfe-PiSense/config-manual/Manually-start-sensors.md

 Once the Raspberry Pi has started and you're connected via *VNC Viewer* or *TeamViewer*, launch **Konsole** to access Linux/Raspbian terminal.

 * Go to the right folder: `cd Git/tfe-PiSense/sensors/`,
-* Launch BME680/BME280/BMP280 code according to the sensor connected on PiSense: `sudo python3 bme680/bme680sensor.py`
+* Launch BME680/BME280/BMP280 code according to the sensor connected on PiSense.
+  Here's with the BME680 sensor: `sudo python3 bme680/bme680sensor.py`
 * Open a new tab in Konsole: <kbd>New Tab (Ctrl+Shift+T)</kbd> > <kbd>Fish (F)</kbd>,
 * Launch SDS011 code if the sensor is connected on PiSense: `sudo python sds011/sds011sensor.py`.